Mikhus/canvas-gauges/pages/documentation/user-guide/scripting-api.md

 If animation is enabled on the gauge, when changing the value it will be executed.
 If animation is disabled - gauge will be simply re-drawn in one operation to display the new given value (visually it may look like "jumping").

-Gauges was designed and can be used to constantly display some changing values, for example which are regularly collected from some sensors or obtained from remote servers.
+> Gauges was designed and can be used to constantly display some changing values, for example which are regularly collected from some sensors or obtained from remote servers.
 It is up to you as developer to define is it require animation and animation params, like duration and animation rules.
 It may happen that values you get to display comes more often that animation duration.
 For gauge itself it is safe as newly started animation will not collapse with the previous one, but in such a case gauge may never show the exact value, but will actually display only it's trending changes.
 So it is up to developer to define this behavior properly and find correct timings.
 In some cases you may even need to reach those kind of effect.

-### Re-configuring Gauges At Runtime
+### Re-Configuring And Re-Drawing Gauges At Runtime

 There are two ways re-configuring gauges at runtime: